Kamaru Usman

-Kamarudeen Usman (born May 11, 1987) is an American and Nigerian professional mixed martial artist, former freestyle wrestler and retired folkstyle wrestler.
-He currently competes in the welterweight division of the Ultimate Fighting Championship (UFC), where he is the former UFC Welterweight Champion and was also The Ultimate Fighter 21 tournament winner.

-As of November 14, 2022, he is #1 in the UFC men's welterweight rankings, and as of March 7, 2023, he is #5 in the UFC men's pound-for-pound rankings.
+Kamarudeen Usman (born May 11, 1987) is a Nigerian-American professional mixed martial artist, former freestyle wrestler, and graduated folkstyle wrestler.
+He currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Welterweight Champion.
+Usman is also The Ultimate Fighter 21 tournament winner.
+He is considered one of the greatest Welterweights of all time.
+As of November 18, 2025, he is #8 in the UFC welterweight rankings.

-As a freestyle wrestler, Usman primarily competed at 84 kg, and was a 2010 U.S, University World Team Member.
+As a freestyle wrestler, Usman primarily competed at 84 kg, and was a 2010 U.S. University World Team Member.
 Collegiately, he competed at 174 lb, and was the 2010 NCAA Division II national champion, a three–time NCAA Division II All-American, and a NAIA national qualifier.

-Background
+Early life

-Usman was born in Auchi, Nigeria.
+Usman was born in Auchi, Edo state of Nigeria.
 His father was a major in the Nigerian Army and his mother was a teacher.
-He has two brothers, Kashetu and Mohammed, the latter of whom is also a mixed martial artist and fellow The Ultimate Fighter (TUF) winner.
 Usman had a modest upbringing during his childhood.
 Usman's father Muhammed Nasiru Usman, who became a pharmacist in the United States, brought his family into the country when Usman was eight years old, immigrating to Dallas, Texas.
+He has two brothers, Kashetu and Mohammed, the latter of whom is also a mixed martial artist and fellow The Ultimate Fighter (TUF) winner.